 When consolidation or reorganization occurs, it’s vital to ensure all employees are clear on the hospital brand values, promise and story.
 That’s because they have the greatest ability to influence and shift organizational culture, and equally as important, the patient experience.
 When all those elements are aligned, employees are more engaged and the patient has a more positive, seamless experience.

-So what role does brand play?
+So what role does healthcare branding and the hospital brand play?

 A hospital system’s brand is one of its greatest assets.
 It provides strategic direction for how the organization will interact with patients across touchpoints and a roadmap for aligning organizational priorities.
 Even when priorities differ among departments, the common language of “brand” is critical for ensuring that the patient experience remains consistent.